Tilt-shift on APS-C

-First, you need a tilt-shift adapter.
-Currently the best small, light, flexible and acceptable quality option at the moment for Fuji X is the Kipon Tilt-Shift line.
+Currently the best small, light, flexible and acceptable quality tilt-shift adapter for Fuji X is the Kipon Tilt-Shift line.
 Kipon is a Chinese clone of the German Mirex adapter, but Mirex doesn’t build adapters for Fuji and has no plans to do so.
 If you’ll only ever tilt, Kipon makes tilt-only adapters; ditto if you only ever shift.
 If at all possible, I’d get and adapter that does both in one unit.

-Kipon currently offers tilt-shift adapters that fit Fuji X cameras and these lens mounts: M42, Nikon G, Olympus OM, Nikon F, and Leica R. Shift-only or tilt-only adapters are available for some other lens mounts (e.g., Contax/Yashica, Canon FD, Minolta MD, Pentax K).
+Kipon currently offers tilt-shift adapters that fit Fuji X cameras and these lens mounts: Olympus OM, M42, Nikon F and G, and Leica R. Shift-only or tilt-only adapters are available for some other lens mounts (e.g., Contax/Yashica, Canon FD, Minolta MD, Pentax K).
 Kipon also makes adapters that fit the Sony NEX series, and other cameras.
 Adorama carries them all.